psf/psf-tuf-runbook/README.md

 1. **DO** write down the serial number printed above on a *separate* piece of loose-leaf.

-1. **DO** run the `./bin/generate-nitrohsm-keys` script, using your key type according to the following rules:
+1. **DO** run the `generate-nitrohsm-keys` script, using your key type according to the following rules:

     * **IF** your keytype is "P-256", **THEN** pass `--type p256`
     * **IF** your keytype is "P-384", **THEN** pass `--type p384`

     ```bash
-    $ ./bin/generate-nitrohsm-keys --type KEY-TYPE --pin USER-PIN --serial XXXXXXXXXXX
+    $ generate-nitrohsm-keys --type KEY-TYPE --pin USER-PIN --serial XXXXXXXXXXX
     ```

     where `USER-PIN` is your *new* user PIN and `XXXXXXXXXXX` is the Nitrokey HSM's serial